IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/leaking-bucket/README.md

 https://think-innovation-s4fet3ch.s3-ap-southeast-1.amazonaws.com
 ```

 `think-innovation-s4fet3ch` is a new one!
 We accessed the page and found a listing of buckets not unlike how the challenge files were distributed.
-So, we downloaded https://think-innovation-s4fet3ch.s3-ap-southeast-1.amazonaws.com/secret-files.zip and found a password proteted zip.
+So, we downloaded https://think-innovation-s4fet3ch.s3-ap-southeast-1.amazonaws.com/secret-files.zip and found a password protected zip.

 _([skip to solution, part 2](#solution-part-2))_